liqd/adhocracy/docs/initialize-postgis.rst

 A postgres superuser has to install the postgis extension.

-We do this with the following command:
+We do this with the following commands:

     psql -d adhocracy -f parts/postgresql/share/contrib/postgis-2.0/postgis.sql
+    psql -d adhocracy -f parts/postgresql/share/contrib/postgis-2.0/spatial_ref_sys.sql

 Because geoalchemy doesn't fully work with PostGIS 2.x yet, we remove PostGIS